4/30/2025

 Co-Chief Executive Officer, Grupo Televisa

-Francisco will answer your first question and I'll take the second one.
+Francisco will answer your first question, and I'll take the second one.

 speaker

-Francisco Valim
+Francisco Balim

-CEO of Cable and Sky
+CEO of Cable and Sky, Grupo Televisa

 speaker